 Common Questions about Assault Charges in Maryland

-If you’re facing criminal assault charges in Maryland, then you have a lot of questions.
-Below are some of the most common questions we hear from clients charged with first and second-degree assault in Maryland.
+If you are facing assault charges in Maryland, then you probably have a lot of questions.
+Below are some of the most common questions we hear from clients charged with first and second degree assault in Maryland:

 Can an Assault Victim Drop the Charges?

-Can I Get an Assault Expunged from My Criminal Record?
+Can I Get an Assault Expunged from My Criminal Record in Maryland?

-If you or someone you know is facing a misdemeanor or felony assault charge in Maryland, contact the top Baltimore and Maryland criminal attorney Randolph Rice for a free consultation.
-Mr. Rice will give your case a full evaluation and discuss all options with you, as well as discuss possible defenses and how his office can defend your rights and freedom.
-He has multiple offices throughout the Baltimore metro area, located at 6914 Holabird Avenue, Baltimore Maryland 21222.
-He also has an office in Lutherville Maryland at 1301 York Road, Suite 2, Timonium Maryland 21093 as well as an office in Ellicott City in Howard County.
+If you or someone you know is facing a misdemeanor or felony assault charge in Maryland, contact Baltimore and Maryland criminal attorney Randolph Rice for a free consultation.
+Mr. Rice will give your case a full evaluation and discuss all options with you, as well as discuss possible defenses and how his office can defend your rights and freedoms.
+Most people do not realize how serious their charges are until they appear in court.
+Contact the Law Offices of Randolph Rice today to schedule a free consultation and discuss your assault charges.
+Our number is (410) 694-7291.